-Now is also the ideal time to think about last year’s performances and how you want to better them.
-And whether you want a new PB, faster times or a coveted age-group medal, there are two key things that can help you – becoming leaner and stronger.
+Now is the ideal time to think about last year’s performances and how you want to better them.
+And whether you want a new PB, faster times or a coveted age-group medal, there are two key things that can help you – becoming a little leaner and stronger.

 It’s a hard message, but when it comes to running, your performance is primarily affected by your body mass.
-To put it bluntly, the less chub you have, the faster you’ll go.
-Running is the last section of the race, when you’re most fatigued, so the less weight you have to carry the better.
-Think about the most balanced, fastest triathletes on the scene and you’ll notice they look lean, even if some are stockier than a pure runner.
+Running is the last section of the race, when you’re most fatigued, so the less weight you have to carry – within a healthy BMR – the better.
 So leanness then, is our first goal.

 Our second goal is strength.
 To be strong on the bike means you will have better fatigue-resistance and a bigger number of watts to provide during the bike split.
 Good biking prowess accounts for a huge component of race-day performance – usually at least 45-50% of total time.
 Granted, during a triathlon it must be a controlled biking effort, but a bigger, stronger engine means faster bike splits that won’t affect your improved run physique.